GGeeoonn/Predicting-Potability-/README.md

-### ※ The docs folder also contains PowerPoint presentations.
+### ※ The docs folder also contains a PowerPoint file with the same content.
 <br><br/>

 # I. Project Title